rajesh-nitc/terraform-azure-foundation/05-aca-infra/README.md

 Apim api is not created as part of terraform

 After ```api``` is deployed via github workflow:
  - Manually import it into apim using OpenAPI specification.
+Backend api must be public for it to be imported by apim.
 As we are using fastapi, openapi spec is available at https://api_url/openapi.json.
 API URL suffix is important, let's give it a value of api.
 Choose the product created as part of terraform
  - Manually update the ```aca_web.yaml``` workflow with ```REACT_APP_APIM_URL```.
 Append it with API URL suffix which is set as api

 Update inbound policy of api to allow cors and to allow apim to authenticate with backend api: